 However, any such agreement by the employer to treat the termination as a resignation should be conditional upon the employee agreeing to release the employer from any future claims with respect to their employment and the termination of it, including unfair dismissal claims or unlawful termination claims.
 Such an agreement should be properly recorded in a “Deed of Release” which is then signed by both parties.
 If necessary, the Deed of Release can later be relied upon by the employer as a bar to any future claims made by the employee.

 If no settlement agreement is reached and an unfair dismissal claim ensues, then the employer retains the option of treating the termination as a resignation.
 Among other things, this remains one of the key bargaining factors in reaching agreement to settle an unfair dismissal claim.

 Whichever way it goes, employers should not give up the privilege of treating a termination as a resignation too easily, unless it is agreed to as part of a formal settlement agreement.

 For further information about what it means to provide an employer with indemnity by signing a Deed of Release, read this article.

-For advice and assistance in these matters, including the drafting of a termination of employment letter, please call our Workplace Relations & HR Services team on 1800 994 279 or email us.
-A member of our team will endeavour to respond to your enquiry within 24 hours.
+For advice and assistance in these matters, including the drafting of a termination of employment letter, please contact our Employment Law Team.